-Approximately 74.4% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2019.
-More than a third of certified personnel in the School District have 22 years or more of experience resulting in salaries at the highest possible state pay level.
+Approximately 76.4% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2020.
+More than a third of certified personnel in the School District have 23 years or more of experience resulting in salaries at the highest possible state pay level.
 With such personnel heavy expenses, it is difficult to offset mandated expense increases such as TRS and health insurance premium expenses.
 The School District consistently evaluates how funds can be spent smarter and more effectively to ensure that Stewart County students receive a quality education from effective personnel.

-The School District remains vigilant at controlling costs, and maintained general fund expenditures comparable to fiscal year 2018.
+The School District remains vigilant at controlling costs, and maintained general fund expenditures comparable to fiscal year 2019.
 Year over year spending increases were attributable to state mandated increases for teacher salaries, increased Special Education costs, and increased health insurance costs due to the full implementation of the Affordable Care Act.

 In December 2019, a strain of coronavirus (COVID-19) began to spread worldwide, resulting in a severe impact to the United States economy in March 2020.
 The spread of COVID-19 has had a negative impact on virtually all businesses and individuals which comprise the tax base of all levels of government.
-The extent of this impact is uncertain but is expected to have negative results on financial operations, however the impact cannot be reasonably estimated at this time.
+The extent of this impact is uncertain but is expected to have negative results on financial operations.